Community Church movement

 The Community Church movement aims to bring together and support local community churches.

 Community churches have existed in the United States since the early nineteenth century.
 Small communities did not always have the population or finances to sustain churches of all Christian denominations, so community leaders would cross denominational lines and pool their resources to support a single church.
-By the early twentieth century, with the ecumenical movement in full swing, community churches were ready to cut formal ties with denominations and to demonstrate Christian unity through diversity.
+By the early twentieth century, with the ecumenical movement in full swing, community churches were ready to cut formal ties with denominations and to demonstrate Christian unity-in-diversity.
 Community churches began to understand themselves as post-Protestant and postdenominational.

 Origins of the movement

 Community Church Workers

 One of the first organized efforts to unite the community churches of America began in the early 1920s.
-Orvis Jordan of Park Ridge Community Church became the secretary of the Community Church Workers of the United States (CCW-US) and its first newsletter editor.
+Orvis Jordan of[Park Ridge Community Church became the secretary of the Community Church Workers of the United States (CCW-US) and its first newsletter editor.
 Jordan was later named the group's first president.